NatBat92/guild-wars-2-forum/README.md

 - Manually Downloading the Repository:

-    - Opening the project repository at: https://github.com/NatBat92/guild-wars-2-forum
+    - Open the project repository at: https://github.com/NatBat92/guild-wars-2-forum

-    - Opening the dropdown on the 'code' button.
+    - Open the dropdown on the 'code' button.

-    - Downloading the zip file.
+    - Download the zip file.

-    - Extracting the files from the zip file into a new folder on your computer.
+    - Extract the files from the zip file into a new folder on your computer.

-    - Opening the folder in an IDE of your choice.
+    - Open the folder in an IDE of your choice.

-    - Updating the the "start" script value to "react-scripts --openssl-legacy-provider start".
+    - Update the the "start" script value to "react-scripts --openssl-legacy-provider start".

-    - running "npm install" in the terminal.
+    - Run "npm install" in the terminal.

-    - running "npm start" in the terminal.
+    - Run "npm start" in the terminal.

 - Cloning the Repository:

-    - Opening the project repository at: https://github.com/NatBat92/guild-wars-2-forum
+    - Open the project repository at: https://github.com/NatBat92/guild-wars-2-forum

-    - Opening the dropdown on the 'code' button.
+    - Open the dropdown on the 'code' button.

-    - Copying the link under the HTTPS heading (https://github.com/NatBat92/guild-wars-2-forum.git).
+    - Copy the link under the HTTPS heading (https://github.com/NatBat92/guild-wars-2-forum.git).

-    - Opening an IDE of your choice (must have Git support or relevant git extension).
+    - Open an IDE of your choice (must have Git support or relevant git extension).

     - Open the terminal and create a directory to store the repository.

     - Type "git clone https://github.com/NatBat92/guild-wars-2-forum.git" and press enter in the terminal.

-    - Updating the the "start" script value to "react-scripts --openssl-legacy-provider start".
+    - Update the the "start" script value to "react-scripts --openssl-legacy-provider start".

-    - running "npm install" in the terminal.
+    - Run "npm install" in the terminal.

-    - running "npm start" in the terminal.
+    - Run "npm start" in the terminal.

 ### Deploying to Heroku